top natural trends for 2020

 2. Planet over personal gain.

 In the natural, healthy and organic product spaces, consumers are moving from individual-centric to planet-centric decision making.
-As we shared in our recent webinar, the rising demand for locally sourced and Australian made products has come to the forefront of late as consumers look to support businesses closer to home.
+As we shared in our recent webinar, the rising demand for locally sourced and Australian made products has become more popular as consumers look to support natural businesses closer to home.

 3. Best of both worlds.